 2. Scholars will be required to participate in biweekly Public Service Program meetings and various program functions.
 The biweekly meetings will include an annual public service speaker series and will provide opportunities for scholars to discuss public service issues and employment opportunities, including students' summer intern experiences.

 3. Scholars must also perform administrative and other curricular responsibilities as assigned by the program director.
-Administrative tasks might include assisting at the October Public Interest Law Day or Halloween Hoops (a community outreach event for youth); researching internship or placement opportunities or grant funding sources; and scheduling speakers.
+Administrative tasks might include assisting at the Mark S. Cady Day of Public Service or Halloween Hoops (a community outreach event for youth); researching internship or placement opportunities or grant funding sources; and scheduling speakers.
 Scholars are expected to contribute 30 hours each academic year.

 4. In the summer following either the 1L or 2L year, scholars will participate in an internship with a public interest or public service organization for academic credit.
 Participation in the Drake legal clinic during the summer following completion of the 2L year will also satisfy this requirement.
 Scholars will receive summer scholarship assistance to cover the tuition of either the internship or the clinic.